 Dieting and food choices

 Cutting Calories – Illustrated healthy weight loss guide, with strategies for eating more while still losing weight, avoiding portion size pitfalls, and using fruits and vegetables to manage weight.
-(National Center for Chronic Disease Prevention and Health Promotion)
+(Centers for Disease Control and Prevention)

 Losing Weight: A Healthy Approach – Offers a low-fat vegetarian plan for weight loss.
 Includes meal suggestions, foods to avoid, and healthy weight loss tips.
 (NutritionMD)

 How to Spot a High-Calorie Food – Lists some useful ways to spot high-calorie foods that can sabotage your weight-loss and dieting efforts.
 (NutritionMD)

 Portion sizes and healthy weight loss

 Just Enough for You: About Portion Sizes – Offers tips for managing portion sizes at home, and when eating out.
 (Weight Control Information Network)

 Portion Distortion – Are you a victim of portion distortion?
 Many of us eat oversized servings without realizing it.
 This site helps you regain perspective.
 (National Institutes of Health)